Althaus History, Family Crest & Coats of Arms

 The surname Althaus was first found in Muensterland, Westphalia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.
 Chronicles first mention Conradus de Oldenhus, a family in Muenster, in 1353.

-Important Dates for the Althaus family
+Early History of the Althaus family

 This web page shows only a small excerpt of our Althaus research.
 Another 85 words (6 lines of text) covering the years 1556 and 1637 are included under the topic Early Althaus History in all our PDF Extended History products and printed products wherever possible.